Author: d1g174l_f0r7r355

 What are format strings?

-function in C, a format strings is defined as:
+If we look at the manual page of function in C, a format strings is defined as:

 "The format string is a character string, beginning and ending in its initial shift state, if any.
 The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification is introduced by the character %, and ends with a conversion specifier."